timfreiheit/HockeySDKHelper/README.md

     //....

-    HockeyLifecycleConfig lifecycleConfig = new HockeyLifecycleConfig.Builder()
+    HockeyLifecycleConfig lifecycleConfig = new HockeyLifecycleConfig.Builder(this)
-            .hockeyAppId("12345678901234567890123456789012") // your hockey app id
+        // your hockey app id
+        .hockeyAppId("12345678901234567890123456789012")

-            .updateEnabled(BuildConfig.DEBUG) //enable updates only on debug and disable them in release
+        //enable updates only on debug and disable them in release .updateEnabled(BuildConfig.DEBUG)

         // when you want to restrict the checks on specific activities .activityWhereToCheckForUpdates(MainActivity.class)

-            .updateManagerListener(...) //default is null
+        .sendLogAsCrashDescription(BuildConfig.DEBUG, Log.DEBUG)

         .crashReportEnabled(true) //enable crash reporting
         // when you want to restrict the checks on specific activities .activityWhereToCheckForCrashes(MainActivity.class)
-            .crashManagerListener(...) // default is the LogCrashManagerListener

         .trackingEnabled(true) //enable usage tracking
         .build();
     HockeyLifecycleHelper.init(this,lifecycleConfig);

     //....